Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: More Analysis

-\paragraph{Incorporating Golden Test Cases} In practical applications of code generation, users often provide a limited number of test cases to outline the desired functionality, thereby assisting the model in generating code that aligns with the requirements.
-In this study, we investigate the potential performance improvements of the MPSC model in such scenarios by incorporating various quantities of golden test cases.
+In practical applications of code generation, users often provide a limited number of test cases to outline the desired functionality, thereby assisting the model in generating code that aligns with the requirements.
+In Table \ref{tab:main_result_new}, MPSC-Label has shown remarkable performance.
+In this study, we investigate the potential performance improvements of the method in such scenarios by incorporating various quantities of golden test cases.
 These golden test cases are generated and then validated using canonical solutions provided in the benchmarks.
-We assess the performance of the MPSC-Label model on the HumanEval dataset and present the results in Table \ref{tab:golden_test_case}.
+We conduct experiments on the HumanEval and MBPP dataset \footnote{CodeContests doesn't provide canonical solutions.
+Therefore, we cannot conduct evaluation of test cases.} and present the results in Table \ref{tab:golden_test_case}.
 The substantial performance enhancements achieved with the inclusion of merely five golden test cases underscore the feasibility of implementing MPSC in user-interactive application scenarios.

-\paragraph{Analysis of Other Perspectives} MPSC not only selects the optimal output from the target perspective but also chooses outputs from auxiliary perspectives, thereby generating corresponding by-products.
-In the context of code generation, which is the primary focus of this paper, MPSC can additionally identify more reliable test cases and specifications.
-We evaluate the quality of these by-products and present the results in Table \ref{tab:other_perspective}.
-The experimental results demonstrate that MPSC is proficient in selecting high-quality outputs across all relevant perspectives.

-\paragraph{Effect of Alpha} We explore the impact of the weight parameter $\alpha$ on the performance of the proposed MPSC framework. $\alpha$ serves as a balancing factor between the inter-consistency and intra-consistency information.
-We conduct experiments to investigate the relationship between the value of $\alpha$ and the performance of MPSC.
-The experimental results are presented in Figure \ref{fig:alpha_effect}.
-The results reveal that there is no evident correlation between the performance of MPSC and the choice of $\alpha$.
-This observation suggests that neither inter-consistency nor intra-consistency information exhibits a distinct advantage or disadvantage over the other, and the optimal selection of $\alpha$ is contingent upon the specific application scenario.